 This valuable and timely book offers a profoundly nuanced examination of the complex, messy everyday experience of ‘cosmopolitan becomings’—an ongoing process in the (un)making—as revealed through the highly-charged lens of vernacular experiences of food.
 Across the broad contemporary Australian landscape of food production and consumption – from farmers’ markets, through to food trucks, refuge social enterprises, reality television cooking shows and suburban Indian and South Asian grocery stores – it looks to the ethical possibilities for positive encounter, while always being profoundly attentive to how our engagements with food conviviality are highly charged by the intersectionallity of our belongings.

-Sukhmani Khorana is a Lecturer in Media and Communication at the University of Wollongong.
-Previously, she was a Postdoctoral Research Fellow at the Centre for Critical and Cultural Studies, University of Queensland.
-She is the editor of a Routledge anthology titled Crossover Cinema (2013).
-Sukhmani has published extensively on diasporic cultures, transnational film, and multi-platform refugee narratives.
-With Kate Darian-Smith and Sue Turnbull, she holds a current ARC Linkage project (with the Museum of Victoria and The Australian Centre for the Moving Image) examining the role of television in the experience of migration to Australia.
+Sukhmani Khorana is Senior Lecturer in Cultural Studies at the University of Wollongong.
+She is the editor of a Routledge anthology titled, Crossover Cinema (2013).
+Sukhmani has published extensively on diasporic cultures, multi-platform refugee narratives, and the politics of empathy.
+She holds a current ARC Linkage grant (with the Museum of Victoria and The Australian Centre for the Moving Image) examining the role of television in the experience of migration to Australia.